Community activism in Eugene, Oregon: 2020 George Floyd protests

 Eugene's George Floyd/Black Lives Matter protests grew out of the civil unrest that began in Minneapolis and spread nationwide in May 2020 after the murder of George Floyd, an unarmed Black man, by a Minneapolis police officer.

 In Eugene, demonstrators turned their attention to surrounding stores on May 29, and disrupted traffic and knocked trash and newsstands into the street in the downtown.
 Rioters crowded on to Highway I-105 and began setting fire to a nearby road sign.
 That night, fires were set and windows were smashed.
-Around 11 p.m., protestors created a bonfire in the street, consisting of traffic cones, newspapers, signs from local businesses, and other items.
+Around 11 p.m., protesters created a bonfire in the street, consisting of traffic cones, newspapers, signs from local businesses, and other items.
 No arrests were made on that night.

-Protests - including marches, rallies, and teach-ins - continued daily for several weeks, re-igniting in response to the insertion of federal troops in Portland.
+Protests—including marches, rallies, and teach-ins—continued daily for several weeks, re-igniting in response to the insertion of federal troops in Portland.

 On June 13 protesters toppled the Pioneer and the Pioneer Mother during a protest of Matthew Deady (controversially the namesake of a University of Oregon building).

 Over 2,000 demonstrators attended a Juneteenth Black Lives Matter protest at Alton Baker Park, which was designed to draw revenue to Black-owned businesses.